FaithBeam/GSync_Flip_Switch/README.md

 * Running the tool back-to-back too quickly may cause settings to not be applied.
 * Untested in multi-monitor setups.

+## Why Disable GSync?
+Many monitors that support GSync also support some sort of low motion blur mode (ULMB, LightBoost, DyAc, ELMB).
+GSync must be disabled to use these modes.
+Read more here: https://www.blurbusters.com/faq/motion-blur-reduction/

 Not responsible for sudden death of monitor or any damage this may cause.